 Model Answer 1:

-There are several reasons why some people support using of animal in the medical researches and other products testing.
-Firstly, human are the important being on the planet so everything should be done to ensure human safety and survival.
-Animal testing enable scientific and researchers to test the safety of medication and other substance with which humans have regular contacts.
+There are several reasons why some people support using the animal in the medical research and other products testing.
+Firstly, the human is the important being on the planet so everything should be done to ensure human safety and survival.
+Animal testing enables scientific and researchers to test the safety of medication and other substance with which humans have regular contacts.
 Drugs, for instance, may pose significant harm to humans, so testing them on animals first give researchers good chance to determine drug safety before human trials are performed.

-In conclusion, there are convincing argument for and against animal testing, but I strongly believe that we as humans have no moral right to do experiment on animals and we should do everything we can to protect them.
+In conclusion, there are some convincing arguments for and against animal testing, but I strongly believe that we as humans have no moral right to do experiments on animals and we should do everything we can to protect them.